lgatto/GHA_knit_README/README.md

 ### Notes

-- The newly knit `README.md` file will have to get pull locally.
+- The newly knit `README.md` file will have to get pull locally every time.

 ### TODO